Battle of Heraclea: Battle

 The phalanxes made seven attacks, but failed to pierce the legion.
 It had met a foe that was stronger than any it had ever encountered.
 The Romans made seven attacks, yet they could not break the phalanx, and the battle hung in the air.
 At one point, the battle became so pitched that Pyrrhus—realizing that if he were to fall in combat, his soldiers would lose heart and run—switched armor with one of his bodyguards.
 This bodyguard was subsequently killed, and word spread through the ranks that Pyrrhus had fallen.
 His force began to waver, and the Romans gave a thunderous cheer at the turn of events.
 Grasping the magnitude of the situation, Pyrrhus rode forward, bare-headed, along the lines of his men to show he was still living.
 This show of bravery strengthened their resolve.
 A massive cheer went up from the Greek line, and the battle raged on.

 Unable to make any significant gains in action, Pyrrhus deployed his war elephants, held in reserve until now.
 The Roman cavalry was threatening his flank too strongly.
-Aghast at the sight of these strange and brooding creatures which none had seen before, the horses galloped away and threw the Roman legion into rout.
+Aghast at the sight of these strange creatures none had seen before, the horses galloped away and threw the Roman legion into rout.
 (The Romans subsequently called elephants Lūca bōs, after the location of this first encounter.).
 Pyrrhus then launched his Thessalian cavalry among the disorganized legions, which completed the Romans' defeat.
 The Romans fell back across the river and Pyrrhus held the field.

-In the opinion of Dionysius, the Romans lost 15,000 soldiers and had thousands taken prisoner; Hieronymus states 7,000.
-Dionysius totalled Pyrrhus' losses at around 11,000 soldiers, 3,000 according to Hieronymus.
-Either way, this could be considered the earliest of his Pyrrhic victories against Rome.
+In the opinion of Dionysius, the Romans lost 15,000 soldiers and had thousands taken prisoner; Hieronymus states 7,000 dead and 1,800 prisoners.
+Dionysius totalled Pyrrhus' losses at around 13,000 soldiers, 4,000 according to Hieronymus.
+Either way, this could be considered a great albeit costly victory against Rome.

 Aftermath

-After the battle reinforcements from south Italy joined Pyrrhus.
+After the battle, reinforcements from south Italy joined Pyrrhus.
 The Greeks of Rhegium who wanted to join him were massacred by Roman soldiers under the command of Decius Vibelius, who was proclaimed ruler of the town.
 Pyrrhus then began to march towards Rome.
 He captured many small towns in Campania, and his forces plundered Latium.
 His march was stopped in Anagni, two days from Rome, when he met the other Roman consular army under Tiberius Coruncanius.
 Pyrrhus was afraid that he did not have enough soldiers to fight, and knew Laevinus and Barbula were probably marching behind him.
 Instead he withdrew and the Romans did not follow him.